GSA/digitalgov.gov/content/pages/communities.md

   * 1,000 memberships
   * To join, contact the group Co-Chairs¬ Jean Fox¬ and¬ Silvia Salazar via <a href="mailto:ux-cop-request@listserv.gsa.gov?subject=Join UX Community" target="_blank">email</a>, with ‚ÄúJoin UX Community‚Äù in the subject line

-**Virtual/Augmented Reality Community**: researching and developing Virtual and Augmented Reality programs to improve the citizen experience of public services and resources.
+**Virtual/Augmented Reality**: researching and developing Virtual and Augmented Reality programs to improve the citizen experience of public services and resources.

   * To join, [email the VR Listserv](mailto:VR-subscribe-request@listserv.gsa.gov)